zachlp2016/little_shop/stories.md

 And I see that the merchant's account is now enabled This merchant can now log in
 ```

+---

+## Merchant Items
+Merchants need CRUD functionality for items in the database.
+These stories
+will work through the management of items.
+These routes should be namespaced
+like "/dashboard/items" and "/dashboard/items/6" and so on.
+Merchants can
+disable items so they are no longer for sale but stay in the database so
+orders are still handled properly.
+Merchants can fully delete items if nobody
+has ever ordered it.
+### Admin functionality
+Admin users share all management functionality, but the routes will be much
+longer, like "/admin/merchants/8/items" and "/admin/merchants/8/items/6" and
+so on.

 ```
 [ ] done